 Baud rate Directly input the serial baud rate value as an integer.
-(Unit: bps) ^{Note} Transfer Direction Select the transfer direction.
-MSB first MSB first Sets MSB first as the transfer direction.
-LSB first LSB first Sets LSB first as the transfer direction (default).
+(Unit: bps) Note1 Transfer Direction Select the transfer direction.
+MSB first Sets MSB first as the transfer direction.
+LSB first Sets LSB first as the transfer direction (default).

 Data bit length Select the bit length of the transmission data from the drop-down list, or specify it through direct input (default:7).
-Stop bit length Select the stop bit length from the drop-down list (default:1).
-Parity Select the parity information (none parity (default) /odd parity/even parity/0 parity).

-Repeat Select this has been o item to repeat data transfer when the [Auto Send] button in the Serial window clicked.
-Following transmission of the last data during automatic transmission, returns to the beginning of the data and performs automatic transmission.
-Following transmission of the last data during automatic transmission, stops transmission (default). te Make Make a baud-rate setting that is no less than 117 bps.
+Stop bit length Select the s top bit length from the drop-down list (default:1).
+Parity Select the p arity information (none parity (default) /odd parity/even parity/0 parity).
+Transmit to RxD list.
+Note2 Select the pin for use in the input of serial data to the microcontroller from the drop-down list.
+Note2 If you will not be using this item, select "Unused".
+Receive from TxD down list.
+No Select the pin for use in the output of serial data on the microcontroller from the drop-down list.
+Note2 If you will not be using this item, select "Unused".
+Repeat Select this item to repeat data transfer when the [Auto Send] button in the Serial window has been clicked.
+V Following transmission of the last data during automatic transmission, returns to the beginning of the data and performs automatic transmission.
+Following transmission of the last data during automatic transmission, stops transmission (default).